5.4 Young people's participation in policy-making

 At regional level, a number of participation initiatives have been developed by Regional Councils, including:

-• schemes for the co-development of policies with young people.
-Such co-development is based on partnership work and horizontal dialogue between young people, associations and the public authorities.
+- a mechanism for co-constructing policies with young people.
+Co-construction is based on partnership work and horizontal dialogue between young people, associations and public authorities.

-• an online consultation which is based on dialogue with youth associations;
+- a consultation, particularly online, which is based on a dialogue with youth associations;

 Online consultations